ztrottie/learning-area/css/styling-boxes/cool-information-box-finished/marking-guide.md

 <dd>One mark for setting a fairly subtle <code>border-radius</code> value like 10-15px, or 1rem perhaps.
 20px at the most; nothing too ridiculous.</dd>
 <dt>"A 1 pixel solid border with a color similar to the base color, but a slightly darker shade."
 (2 marks)</dt>
 <dd>One mark for setting the <code>border</code> as <code>1px solid [a color]</code>, and one mark for setting the color to a slightly darker shade than the base color, e.g. if your base color is <code>rgb(255,0,0)</code>, set it to <code>rgb(200,0,0)</code>.</dd>
 <dt>"A linear semi-transparent black gradient that goes towards the top left corner.
-Make it completely transparent at the start, gradiating to around 0.2 opacity by 30% along, and remaining at the same color until the end."
+Make it completely transparent at the start, a gradient to around 0.2 opacity by 30%, and remaining at the same color until the end."
 (4 marks)</dt>
 <dd>An ideal value would be <code>background-image: linear-gradient(to top left, rgba(0,0,0,0.2), rgba(0,0,0,0.2) 30%, rgba(0,0,0,0));</code>.
 The student can get:
   <ul>
     <li>One mark for knowing how to use a <code>linear-gradient</code>.</li>